mgenrique/HassOS_scipy_statsmodels_installer/README.md

 This Addon will only run once and its only mission is to install the `statsmodels` library from the Alpine packages.
 Once the installation is complete you can remove the addon if you wish.

-This addon has been created as a solution to the installation limitations of the custom component [ESS Controller](https://github.com/mgenrique/ESS_ControllerHA) in Home Assistant OS
+This addon has been created as a solution to the installation limitations of the custom component [ESS Controller](https://github.com/mgenrique/ESS_ControllerHA) in Home Assistant OS.